I’d like to think my wife and I are on pleasant enough terms where I am never going to ask myself this question: can I disinherit my spouse?

 WAIVER OF RIGHTS

-3. Consent to will: Your spouse can sign an acceptance of the terms of your will, including a will that completely disinherits him or her.
+- Consent to Will: Your spouse can sign an agreement accepting the terms of your will, even if it disinherits them entirely.

 Disinheriting anyone is a big decision that can carry big legal consequences.
 Make sure you contact an attorney who is experienced in estate planning before making any major decision that affects your loved ones.
 Done properly, there are ways your assets may better serve your family than if they are all left to your husband or wife.
 Please contact me so I can help.